Everything You Need To Know About Machine Gun Kelly's New Nail Polish Brand

 Machine Gun Kelly is a true multi-hyphenate.
-He already has an acting career, number-one album, and multiple music awards under his belt — and now he's adding to his impressive CV with the launch of his very own nail polish brand, UN/DN.
+He already has an acting career, number one album and multiple music awards under his belt and now he's adding to his impressive CV with the launch of his very own unisex nail polish brand, UN/DN.

-If you're a fan of Machine Gun Kelly (aka Colson Baker), you'll know that this new venture makes perfect sense, as the musician has long been a fan of nail art.
+If you're a fan of Machine Gun Kelly (aka Colson Baker) you'll know that nails just make sense.
+The musician has long been a fan of nail polish, in particular intricate nail art.
 He regularly rocks designs inspired by his latest album, Tickets To My Downfall, as well as The Nightmare Before Christmas character Jack Skellington, not to mention matching manicures with girlfriend Megan Fox.
-There are Instagram fan accounts and various Twitter threads dedicated to his love of nails and normalizing nail polish on men.
+There are Instagram fan accounts and various Twitter threads dedicated to his love of nails and normalising nail polish on men.

 Advertisement

 So what can you expect from UN/DN?
-The details are still under wraps, but a statement by Unlisted Brand Lab CEO and founder, Candy Harris, shared by Nylon revealed how thrilled the company is to create the upcoming beauty collection with Machine Gun Kelly.
+The details are still under wraps but according to Nylon, a statement by Unlisted Brand Lab CEO and founder, Candy Harris, revealed how thrilled the company is to create the upcoming beauty collection with Machine Gun Kelly.
 "We’re honoured to be working with MGK on this rare opportunity to build a brand that will progress a category to embody a cultural shift that has been a long time coming."

-Machine Gun Kelly's loyal fanbase will already have spotted a couple of nail polish products on his official website in opalescent silver, neon pink, and jet black, which were launched to support his recent album.
-No doubt the hotly-anticipated new collection will also take inspiration from his recent hits.
+Machine Gun Kelly's loyal fanbase will already have spotted a couple of nail polish products on his official website in opalescent silver, neon pink and jet black, which were launched to support his recent album, and we've no doubt the hotly anticipated new collection will also take inspiration from his recent hits.
 A bright red named "Bloody Valentine"?
 Green after "Concert For Aliens"?
 Either way, it's going to be a sell-out, as MGK fans have already hinted at on Twitter.

 "Ahhh as a person who wears nail polish 24/7 and changes repaints every week, this is so exciting," said one MGK fan, while another wrote: "This is so big for you & for the fact that it is completely normal for men to wear nail polish."